Complete Guide to VAT in Slovenia: Rates, Registration, & Compliance

 E-Commerce Rules

 Deemed supplier rules make online digital platform operators liable for VAT on sales they facilitate.
-By imposing the responsibility to charge, collect, and remit VAT on sales that they facilitate, the EU made necessary adjustments to its rules to tackle the challenges in a digital economy where online marketplaces and digital platforms have more power than ever.
+By imposing the responsibility to charge, collect, and remit VAT on sales they facilitate, the EU made necessary adjustments to its rules to address challenges in a digital economy where online marketplaces and digital platforms have more power than ever.

 To further simplify VAT reporting, the EU governing bodies enlarged the 2015 Mini One Stop Shop (MOSS) to the One Stop Shop (OSS).
 The enlargement involved further developing the existing Union and non-Union schemes and implementing completely new Import One Stop Shop (IOSS) schemes.